It takes a lot to throw this morbid and delusional dome off course, but on the rare occasion it happens.

 Use an Online Letting Agent

-I’ve already said I wouldn’t pay an high-street agent to find me a DSS tenant, but that doesn’t mean I wouldn’t use an Online Letting Agent for as little as £42.50, and get my property marketed across the biggest property portals e.g. Rightmove.
-But then again, if you’re going to stick your property onto Rightmove, you may as find a tenant that’s not dependent on benefits.
+As said, I wouldn’t pay an high-street agent to find me a DSS tenant, but that doesn’t mean I wouldn’t use an Online Letting Agent for as little as FREE, and get my property marketed across the biggest property portals e.g. Rightmove.
+But then again, if you’re going to stick your property onto Rightmove, you may as well find a tenant that’s not dependent on benefits.

 DSS specific portals